-Content Course
+Content Courses

-During their five weeks in Paris, students are required to take one upper-division 4.5 UC quarter (3.0 semester) unit content course.
+During their eleven weeks in Paris, students are required to take two upper-division 4.5 UC quarter (3.0 semester) unit content courses.
 Through their coursework, students will interrogate how the challenges of contemporary urban diversity play out in specific arenas in the global city of Paris.

-- Upper-division content courses meet for a total of thirty-eight hours over the course of five weeks. - Three upper-division content courses are being offered on the Spring 2017 Paris as 2nd City Quarter Program.
-Students will be enrolled in one of the three courses.
+• Upper-division courses meet for a total of thirty-eight hours over the course of five/six weeks.

+During the first five weeks of the program, three upper-division content courses are being offered on the Spring 2017 Paris as 2nd City Semester Program.